-[Ed. note: This post was originally published December 19, 2017; it has since been updated to reflect new discoveries, and republished on April 27, 2018 and then again on October 11, 2018.]
+[Ed. note: This post was originally published December 19, 2017; it has since been updated to reflect new discoveries, and republished on April 27, 2018, October 11, 2018, and March 20, 2019.]
 Continuing in my best of everything round-up series, I’m sharing today my absolute favorite beauty products.
 I’ve featured most of these on the blog dozens of times, but thought it’d be easier to share in one post.
 I’m leaving some categories blank — like, for example, concealer, because I don’t think I’ve found the ideal concealer yet, despite a valiant effort — and will attempt to update periodically!

 The Best Skincare Products